csob/paymentgateway/README.md

 ##3.
 Issues, Troubleshooting and Support

-Nejrychleji najdete pomoc v sekci často kladených otázek.
+Please have a loot at the FAQ first.
 The [technical section](https://github.com/csob/paymentgateway/wiki/Technical-FAQ) is devoted mainly to integration, the [functional and commercial section](https://github.com/csob/paymentgateway/wiki/FAQ:-Features-and-Commercial-Issues) includes answers related mainly to the business functionality of the gateway.
 More detail to previously solved problems can be also found in the GitHub Issues.